Deploy Windows Admin Center with high availability

 - A cluster shared volume (CSV) for Windows Admin Center to store persistent data that can be accessed by all the nodes in the cluster.
 10 GB will be sufficient for your CSV.

 - High-availability deployment scripts from Windows Admin Center HA Setup Scripts zip file.
-You can download the .zip file containing these scripts to a node on the cluster or to your local machine and then copy the scripts as needed based on the guidance below.
+Download the .zip file containing these scripts to your local machine and then copy the scripts as needed based on the guidance below.

 - Recommended, but optional: a signed certificate .pfx & password.
 You don't need to have already installed the certificate on the cluster nodes - the script will do that for you.
 If you don't supply one, the installation script generates a self-signed certificate, which expires after 90 days.